 Campus Safety offers services that are designed to enhance campus safety and security for students and university personnel.
 Responsibilities include fire prevention and detection, traffic control, securing of facilities and other university property and general campus order.
 On school days, campus buildings are unlocked at 7am and are locked after usage or during the first round of security checks in the evening.
-Safety Team Members s are on duty from 5pm to the following day at 1am.
-Officers can be contacted at 817-202-6345
+Safety Team Members are on duty from: Monday - Thursday 8am - 12am, on Friday 8am - 12pm.
+Contact Campus Safety Officers at 817-202-6345 and / or 817-202-6415 for weekends and special circumstances.
+In cases of emergencies, dial 911 for police, fire and/or ambulance assistance.